godswill-ikot/godswill-ikot/README.md

 I'm a Virtual Assistant and Cyber Security Analyst
 ----------------------

 I am a Virtual Assistant and a detail-oriented Cybersecurity Professional dedicated to protecting organizations and the people they serve.
 I am well-grounded in NIST, ISO/IEC 27001, and COBIT frameworks and able to implement security controls to ensure compliance with international regulations related to data protection.
 I am also experienced in identifying threats, risks, and vulnerabilities as I'm proficient in using the Linux command line, SQL, and Python.
 I have strong communication, analytical and problem-solving skills.
-I am a recent MSc Cybersecurity holder from the University of Roehampton with a completed Google Cybersecurity Course Certificate, a rigorous, skill-based program that covered key cybersecurity knowledge and skills.
+I am a recent MSc Cybersecurity holder from the University of Roehampton with a completed Google Cybersecurity Course Certificate.
+This rigorous, skill-based program covered key cybersecurity knowledge and skills.
 I also have a B.Tech in Statistics from the Federal University of Technology, Akure.
 Thank you

 * 🌍  I'm based in London.
 United Kingdom
 * ✉️  You can contact me at [godswill08030444795@gmail.com](mailto:godswill08030444795@gmail.com), 07886106592
 * 🧠  I'm learning Cybersecurity
-* 🤝  I'm open to collaborating on with individual, start-up companies, and large organization on new and existing projects
+* 🤝  I'm open to collaborating with individuals, start-up companies, and large organizations on new and existing projects
 * ⚡  I am a good saxophone player with a B.Tech in Statistics

 ## Projects